lucasjellema/gitpod-oracle-cloud-infrastructure/README.md

 * OCI CLI
 * Terraform with the OCI Provider for Terraform
 * Fn Client and Fn Server (for serverless functions - locally and on OCI)
+* Kubectl - not yet configured for any specific Kubernetes cluster
 * VS Code extension Oracle DevTools

 Before you can actually start working with Oracle Cloud Infrastructure, a little configuration is required.